cablelabs/transparent-security/docs/ae/SIDDHI_AE_SETUP.md

 ## Setup and run

-There are several things that must be done to the host prior to attempting to start the Siddhi TPS AE running as a standalone Java application
+There are several methods that can be used to run Siddhi scripts.

+### Java application

 - Install Java 8+ (CI is running OpenJDK 11.0.11)
 - Install Git client (apt install git)